The Complete Travel Guide to Nuku'alofa

 What is the Weather Usually Like in Nuku’alofa?

-The daily average temperature in Nuku’alofa is 25°C/77°F, while the yearly average rainfall is 1,600mm/63″.
+The daily average temperature in Nuku’alofa is 25°C (77°F), while the yearly average rainfall is 1,600 mm (63 in).
 Find out more in What is the Weather Like in Tonga?

 How Do You Get to Nuku’alofa?

-Direct international flights from Fiji, Australia and New Zealand land at Fua’amotu International Airport, all of which have many connecting flights.
-Flights from Tonga’s other islands also land in Fua’amotu, while ferries harbour at Faua Wharf in Nuku’alofa.
+Direct international flights from Fiji, Australia and New Zealand land at Fua’amotu International Airport, which is approximately 30 minutes’ drive from Nuku’alofa.
+Flights from Tonga’s other islands also land in Fua’amotu, while ferries harbour at Taufa’ahau Tupou IV Wharf in Nuku’alofa.
 International cruise ships dock at Vuna Wharf.
-Find out more in the 7 Ways to Get to (& Around) Nuku’alofa.
+Find out more in the 10 Ways to Get to (& Around) Nuku’alofa.

 How Long Should I Spend in Nuku’alofa?

-Nuku’alofa can be explored in 1-2 days, but there’s enough to do for 5-7 days thanks to the many whale swimming trips, island tours, fishing and snorkelling tours that depart from Nuku’alofa.
+Nuku’alofa can be explored in 1-2 days, but there’s enough to do for 5-7 days thanks to the many whale swimming trips, island tours, culture tours and snorkelling tours that depart from Nuku’alofa.

 Finally, check out the Information, Shops & Services in Nuku’alofa for more practical tips.